chef-boneyard/chef-provisioning-ssh/README.md

 ## Usage

 The `machine_options` for provisioning ssh now use the key `transport_options` which line up directly with the `transport_options` for chef-provisioning proper.
-They can be viewed in the code for chef-provisioning here:
+Transport_options can be a string or symbol and will be properly converted.
+The transport_options can be viewed in the code for chef-provisioning here:

 https://github.com/chef/chef-provisioning/blob/master/lib/chef/provisioning/transport/ssh.rb#L17-L34